-Customer Health and Food Safety
+Customer Health & Food Safety

-With over 1.7 billion beef meals produced for people across Australia and around the world every year, it is critical that we ensure we meet the highest of quality standards.
-We know how important it is to provide safe products to customers and playing our part in the value chain to provide trusted safe products has always been and remains one of our top priorities.
+With more than 1.7 billion beef meals produced for people across Australia and around the world every year, it is critical we ensure that we meet the highest quality standards.
+We know how important it is to provide safe products to customers.
+Playing our part in the value chain to provide trusted safe products has always been and remains one of our top priorities.

 We are committed to providing safe and nutritious food for our customers - it is at the centre of our business and is an area in which we are not prepared to compromise.
-Our customers' health and their confidence in the brands we produce are of paramount importance, and every effort is made to ensure that the food we produce is of the highest standard of food safety and quality.
+Our customer's health and their confidence in the brands we produce are of paramount importance, and every effort is made to ensure that the food we produce is of the highest standard of food safety and quality.
+(GRI 416-1)

-(GRI 416 - 1)

-Our responsibility for producing safe and nutritious food spans our value chain to avoid foodborne illnesses, product recalls and risk to our brand reputation.
-When processing cattle and converting carcases into various cuts of beef, our focus is to prevent cross contamination with bacteria.
+Our responsibility for producing safe and nutritious food spans our value chain to avoid foodborne illnesses, product recalls and risks to our brand reputation.
+When processing cattle and converting carcases into various cuts of beef, our focus is to prevent cross-contamination with bacteria.